andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 "diverse" would be nowhere near the top of the list for a mid-30s straight white guy from Oklahoma.

-However, near the top of the same list you would surely find "misplaced confidence", so I decide to apply anyway ¯\\_(ツ)_/¯
+However, you'd surely find "misplaced confidence" near the top of the same list so I decide to apply anyway ¯\\_(ツ)_/¯

-My 7 word response to Laura initiated the fueling procedures for a pair of liquid rocket boosters programmed with a trajectory to launch me out of my comfort zone into another galaxy.
+My 7 word response to Laura initiated the fueling procedures for a Saturn V rocket programmed to launch me out of my comfort zone and into another galaxy.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/aud-insta_message.jpeg" alt="I think I will">